 - I used to try to work from a given, made shape.
 But I’m less involved now with the shape as such.
 I’m much more apt to be surprised that pink and green within these shapes are doing something.

-- When I say gesture, my gesture, I mean what my mark is.
-I think there is something now I am still working out in paint; it is a struggle for me to both discard and retain what is gestural and personal, “Signature.”
+– When I say gesture, my gesture, I mean what my mark is.
+I think there is something now I am still working out in paint; it is a struggle for me to both discard and retain what is gestural and personal, “Signature”.
 I have been trying, and the process began without my knowing it, to stop relying on gesture,, but it is a struggle.
 “Gesture” must appear out of necessity not habit.
 I don’t start with a color order but find the color as I go.
 I’d rather risk an ugly surprise then rely on things I know I can do.
 The whole business of spotting; the small area of color in a big canvas; how edges meet; how accidents are controlled; all this fascinates me, though it is often where I am most facile and most seducible by my own talent.

-- The gesture today (1965, fh) is surely more purely abstract than it was.
+– The gesture today (1965, fh) is surely more purely abstract than it was.
 There is a certain moment when one can look so pure that the result is emptiness – many readings of a work of art are eliminated and you are left with one note that may be real and pure but it’s only that, one shaft.
 For example, the best Mondrian’s, Newman’s, Noland’s, or Louis’ Morris, fh) are deep and beautiful and get better and better.
-But I think that may of the camp followers are empty.
+But I think that many of the camp followers are empty.

 - When you first saw a Cubist or Impressionist picture there was a whole way of instructing the eye of the subconscious.
 Dabs of color had to stand for real things; it was an abstraction of a guitar or of a hillside.
 The opposite is going on now.
 If you have bands of blue, green and pink, the mind doesn’t think sky, grass and flesh.
 These are colors and the question is what are they doing with themselves and with each other.
 Sentiment and nuance are being squeezed out so that if something is not altogether flatly painted then there might be a hint of edge, chiaroscuro, shadow and if one wants just that pure thing these associations get in the way.